Last Updated: 03/11/2026

 How to get started with the SEP Scoreboard

-• Participating modelers will respond fill in the registration questionnaire below and CCMC model on-boarding questionnaire and email both to Leila Mays.
+• Participating modelers will fill in the registration form below and the CCMC model on-boarding questionnaire and email both to Leila Mays.
 We will then create a folder for the model on our anonymous ftp site and register your model metadata on the CCMC model registry.

 • Participants will produce SEP forecasts conforming to the file format (JSON; see above).